juba/scatterD3/README.md

 `scatterD3` currently provides the following features :

 - Display points and text labels
-- Possibility to map color and symbol with other variables (automatic legend)
+- Possibility to map color, symbol and size with other variables (automatic legend)
 - Zoom with mouse wheel, pan with mouse while zoomed in
 - Ability to drag and move text labels
 - Customizable tooltips when hovering points